rodrigoalcarazdelaosa/fisiquimicamente/content/es/authors/manuel-alonso-orts/_index.md

 ---
 # Display name
-title: "Manuel Alonso"
+title: "Manuel Alonso Orts"
-url: "/equipo/manuel-alonso"
+url: "/equipo/manuel-alonso-orts"

 weight: 130

 # Username (this should match the folder name)
 authors:
-- manuel-alonso
+- manuel-alonso-orts

 # Is this the primary user of the site?
 superuser: false